sajnikanth/chef-tutorial/README.md

 	* the video tells you to drag omnibus-updater but the new cookbook does now work with chef 10.x.
 I added `config.omnibus.chef_version = :latest` to my Vagrantfile to get the latest chef
 * vagrant provision
 * Can also use knife to add a recipe to the run list - `knife node edit ubuntu`
+* Install mongodb and other cookbooks.
+The video talks about adding the default mongodb recipe, but that didn't work as I kept getting "recipe compile error".
+I used `recipe[mongodb::10gen_repo]` instead.
+It also said 'Ruby development headers... not found' when installing apache, but the webserver itself was up and running.
+* Note - To better manage cookbooks checkout [berkshelf](https://github.com/sajnikanth/berksdemo)
+* `vagrant provision` to converge the node

+* * *